rfc-editor/draft-ietf-tls-subcerts/README.md

 Authors, AD, WG chairs, and document shepherd, please ensure that your GitHub notification settings are set such that you can participate promptly in discussions of issues and pull requests.
 For more information, please see [Configuring notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications).

-This document is being edited in Markdown.
-Once the content is stable, the Markdown will be converted to XML and formatted as an RFC.
+This document is being edited in kramdown-rfc markdown.
+Once the content is stable, the markdown will be converted to RFCXML and formatted as an RFC.
 Your final approval means you approve both the content and format.

 ## Issue Tracking
 The initial version of draft-ietf-tls-subcerts.md is the same as what was approved for publication.